siyanaismail/Rest-API/README.md

 # Flask REST API - User Management

-This is a simple REST API built using **Python Flask** to manage user data with basic **CRUD** operations (Create, Read, Update, Delete).
+This is a simple REST API built using **Python Flask** to manage user data with basic operations (Create, Read, Update, Delete).
 The user data is stored in an **in-memory dictionary**, which means it resets every time the server restarts.

 ## Features

-✅ Get all users
+ Get all users
-✅ Get a specific user by ID
+ Get a specific user by ID
-✅ Add a new user
+ Add a new user
-✅ Update existing user
+ Update existing user
-✅ Delete a user
+ Delete a user

 ## Tech Stack